Does Medicare cover prescription drugs in 2025?

 Michael Vereecke

-- Medicare Part D covers outpatient prescription drugs
+- Medicare Part D categorizes drugs in a formulary with different tiers

 - Late enrollment in Medicare Part D will result in late fees